1820 United States presidential election: Background

-Massachusetts was entitled to 22 electoral votes in 1816, but cast only 15 in 1820 by reason of the Missouri Compromise of 1820, which made the region of Maine, long part of Massachusetts, a free state to balance the pending admission of slave state Missouri.
-In addition, Pennsylvania, Tennessee and Mississippi also cast one fewer electoral vote than they were entitled to, as one elector from each state died before the electoral meeting.
-Consequently, this meant that Mississippi cast only two votes, when any state is always entitled to a minimum of three.
+Massachusetts was entitled to 22 electoral votes in 1816, but cast only 15 in 1820 because of the Missouri Compromise of 1820, which made the region of Maine, long part of Massachusetts, a free state to balance the pending admission of slave state Missouri.
+In addition, Pennsylvania, Tennessee, and Mississippi also cast one fewer electoral vote than they were entitled to, as one elector from each state died before the electoral meeting.
+Consequently, this meant that Mississippi cast only two votes when any state is always entitled to a minimum of three.
 This is one of only three times a state or district has cast under the minimum of three electoral votes, the others being Nevada in 1864 and the District of Columbia in 2000.
 In the case of the former, an elector was snowbound and there was no law to replace him (Nevada had only become a state that year).
 In that of the latter, a faithless elector abstained from voting.

-Alabama, Illinois, Maine, Mississippi and Missouri participated in their first presidential election in 1820, Missouri with controversy since it was not yet officially a state (see below).
+Alabama, Illinois, Maine, Mississippi, and Missouri participated in their first presidential election in 1820, Missouri came with controversy since it was not yet officially a state (see below).
 No new states would participate in American presidential elections until 1836, after the admission to the Union of Arkansas in 1836 and Michigan in 1837 (after the main voting, but before the counting of the electoral vote in Congress).

 Nominations

 Democratic-Republican Party nomination

 Only fifty of the one hundred ninety-one Democratic-Republican members of the United States Congress attended the nominating caucus and they unanimously voted to not make a nomination as it would be unnecessary to do so.
-Monroe and Tompkins appeared on the ballot with the support of the Democratic-Republican Party despite not being formally nominated.
+Monroe and Tompkins ran with the support of the Democratic-Republican Party despite not being formally nominated.

 General election

 Campaign

-Effectively there was no campaign, since there was no serious opposition to Monroe and Tompkins.
+Monroe's re-election in 1820, while notable for its broad support, was not without opposition nor did there exist a unanimity of sentiment in favor of President Monroe.
+Complaints of Monroe's administration included his opposition to federal funds in constructing internal improvements, his failure to advocate a substantial increase in the tariff, his failure to champion the cause of the South in the Missouri Controversy, and his failure to champion the cause of the North in the Missouri Controversy.

+Despite these criticisms, Monroe received backing from both Democratic-Republican and Federalist elector candidates in most states.
+In many cases, rival Democratic-Republicans vied for the privilege of casting their electoral vote for Monroe.
+True opposition to Monroe's presidency only emerged in New York and Pennsylvania where New York Governor DeWitt Clinton was supported as an alternative presidential candidate.